Menu

 A completed nomination must include the following:

-The ARCF will provide Monaghan Medical (sponsor of the award) with an annual accounting of the MAB Award endowment, including the balance, investment income, and disbursements.
+The ARCF will provide MMC (sponsor of the award) with an annual accounting of the MAB Achievement Award endowment, including the balance, investment income, and disbursements.
 The date of such accounting to be set by the ARCF to coincide with the filing of its year’s end audited financial statements.

-Any changes to the criteria or process for judging Award recipients, or the Award itself, must have prior written approval from Monaghan Medical.
+Any changes to the criteria or process for judging/selecting MAB Award recipients, or the Award itself, must have prior written approval from MMC.

 Send nominations to Crystal Leighton, ARCF Executive Assistant.